MoonMoon82/ClipVision_Tools/README.md

 ```

 ## Dependencies:
-Currently, only the orjson Python module is required.
+Currently, only the orjson and pillow-heif Python modules are required.

 ## 🙏 Credits
 Based on the original idea from [comfyUI-PL-data-tools](https://github.com/PnthrLeo/comfyUI-PL-data-tools) by PnthrLeo.